wp-plugins/fbog-ilike-button/README.txt

 = How can I position the button to left/right relative to content? =

-Use the option DIV Style and style the div around the iframe.
+Use the option Container Style and style the div around the iframe.
 Eg. if you want to position the button to the right write something like
 `float:right; margin:0px;`.
 But pay attention not to mess other elements and their position.
 Use clear:top,bottom, left carefully.

+= Should I use XFBML? =

+The default option is the iframe.
+XFBML was recently launched.
+However I recommend XFBML because is more handy, fully asynchrone and will offer more features in the future.

 == Changelog ==

+= 1.2 =

+* Added support for XFBML.
+XFBML is more handy and allows much more features to be developed in the future
+* Addded ID attribute to container around the facebook content

 = 1.1 =